-Among those executed was prominent Shiite cleric Nimr al-Nimr (pictured), 55, a longtime critic ofthe conservative Sunni kingdom's
+Among those executed was prominent Shiite cleric Nimr al-Nimr (pictured), 55, a longtime critic of the conservative Sunni kingdom's discrimination against Shiites.

 The kingdom arrested hundreds of members of its Shiite minority, estimated at roughly 15 percent of the population, following protests between 2011 and 2013.

 Nimr was arrested in 2012 on charges of inciting sectarianism for his leading role in the protests.
 He had advocated nonviolence but also threatened to lead the oil-rich eastern region to secession if the kingdom did not change its policy toward Shiites.

 A number of Shiites have been sentenced to death for their role in the protests, which left several protesters and police dead.

 The Shiite protests in Saudi Arabia occurred during mass protests in neighboring Bahrain in 2011.
 Those Shiite protests against the Sunni monarchy were harshly repressed with the backing of Saudi troops.

 Nimr's execution could trigger new protests in Shiite districts and other Middle East countries with Shiite populations.

 However, Nimr's brother, Mohammed al-Nimr, said he hoped any protests would be peaceful.